Configure Windows Server Failover Cluster on Azure VMware Solution vSAN

 The implementation in this article is for proof of concept and pilot purposes.
 We recommend using a Cluster-in-a-Box (CIB) configuration until placement policies become available.

-Windows Server Failover Cluster, previously known as Microsoft Service Cluster Service (MSCS), is a feature of the Windows Server Operating System (OS).
+Windows Server Failover Cluster, previously known as Microsoft Service Cluster Service (MSCS), is a Windows Server Operating System (OS) feature.
 WSFC is a business-critical feature, and for many applications is required.
 For example, WSFC is required for the following configurations:

 - SQL server configured as:

 - Always On Failover Cluster Instance (FCI), for instance-level high availability.